Wondering about wood similar to Walnut? You’re in the right place!

 Warm-toned woods, such as cherry, mahogany, and hickory, will appear yellow or red.
 Cool-toned woods like ash, maple, poplar, or pine will look a little grey.
 Walnut is Neutral-toned with soft purple undertones.

 If you want to achieve a walnut look without spending too much money on expensive hardwood, try staining your lighter-colored wood with one of the more affordable and effective stains available.

 Alder, poplar, red gum, oak, or mahogany can also be stained to resemble walnut.
 However, no two types of wood are identical.
-Know that even if you successfully stain your chosen wood to imitate walnut, the grain and pore structure will vary slightly.
+Even if you successfully stain your chosen wood to imitate walnut, the grain and pore structure will vary slightly.

-All in all, if you’re looking for a wood similar to walnut, acacia is the answer.
+If you’re looking for wood similar to walnut, acacia is the answer.
 Acacia is durable and aesthetically gorgeous, making it perfect for home and commercial spaces alike.